wheresrhys/jquery.defer/CONTRIBUTING.md

 Assuming that you don't see any red, you're ready to go.
 Just be sure to run `grunt` after making any changes, to ensure that nothing is broken.

+Grunt tests the plugin against all versions of jQuery it claims to support.
+If they're not available locally it will include them using http://code.jquery.com.
+To speed up Grunt's running of tests it's a good idea to include copies of the required jQuery versions in `/libs/jquery` (or symlink to a directory where you already have a copies).

 ## Submitting pull requests

 1. Create a new branch, please don't work in your `master` branch directly.
 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
-1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
+1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere (also running with ?jquery=[version number] for each supported version of jQuery).
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.